palewire/first-python-notebook/docs/src/charts.md

   x="date_received",
   y="sum(amount)"
 )

 ```
 This is getting there.
 But sometimes plotting on a day-by-day basis isn't all that useful — especially over a long period of time, like we have here.

 Again, we could back out and create a new dataframe grouping by month, but we don't have to — in addition to standard operations (sum, mean, median, etc.), Altair gives us some handy datetime aggregation options.
 You can find a list of options in the library documentation [here](https://altair-viz.github.io/user_guide/transform/timeunit.html).

-In this case, we have a multi-year time span, so let's try grouping by `yearmonth` (we can't just use `month`, because that will, for example, group all January dates together regardless of what year they occurred in).
+In this case, we have a multi-year time span, so let's try grouping by `yearmonth`.

 ```{code-cell}
 alt.Chart(merged_small).mark_bar().encode(